What is forest preschool?

 There is some dispute over the first 'nature preschool' in the U.S., but many attribute New Canaan Nature Center Preschool in CT with this honor, operating since 1967.
 Several nature preschools and forest kindergarten programs emerged throughout the second half of the 20th century, including: Schlitz Audubon Nature Center nature preschool, WI (2003); Audubon Naturalist Society's nature preschool, D.C.
 (2006), Dodge Nature Center's nature preschool, MN; Chippewa Nature Center's nature preschool, MI (2007); and Irvine Nature Center's nature preschool, MD (2008).
 Cedarsong Forest School, founded by the late Erin Kenny in WA (2007) is considered the first German-inspired forest kindergarten in the U.S. with entirely immersive outdoor learning.

 While there are differences from one program to the next, they share many commonalities.
-Broadly speaking, forest preschools run mixed-age classes (somewhere between 3-7 years old), are child-directed, and rich with unstructured free play outdoors.
+Broadly speaking, forest preschools run mixed-age classes (somewhere between 2-7 years old), are child-directed, and rich with unstructured free play outdoors.
 There is little interference or direction from teachers and few, if any, materials other than what nature provides.

 Forest preschools are immersive, meaning they are held entirely outdoors immersed in nature.
 They do not use indoor classrooms, except for shelter in extreme weather.
 They have thorough safety routines (including risk benefit assessments) and use outdoor shelters or canopies as needed.
 But one thing is certain: they offer seasonal, all-weather nature play which is how learning emerges.

 There are a range of skills that unfold in forest schools and can be mapped back to curricular goals and developmentally appropriate milestones.
 Some forest schools utilize an entirely emergent curriculum while others incorporate intentional teaching practices to enhance skill development.
 In either instance, emphasis is placed on child-directed learning that values process-based experiences above end products.
 Unstructured nature play is rich with natural skill development, which well-trained teachers document to make learning visible.
-Skills in social, emotional, physical, cognitive, and linguistic development are a natural outgrowth of this approach.
+Skills in social, emotional, physical, cognitive, linguistic, and spiritual development are a natural outgrowth of this approach.

 Notably, a common thread of values are at the core of forest and nature schools.
 Children develop empathy, kindness, and gratitude for each other, themselves, and the natural community.
 The freedom of nature play invites deep nature connection and environmental literacy, which nourishes budding values of compassion, love, and respect.